-In ‘A Knight of the Seven Kingdoms,’ Daenerys spins the Lena Dunham, girl power, white feminist spiel on Sansa (that smile said it all) – believing misogyny is Sansa’s problem and not the threat that Daenerys presents to Northern independence – which massively backfires.
-Daenerys attempts to connect to Sansa by focusing on the things they have in common:
+In the second episode titled ‘A Knight of the Seven Kingdoms,’ Daenerys spins the Lena Dunham, ‘girl power’, white feminist spiel on Sansa (that smile said it all).
+Daenerys presumptuously interprets Sansa’s grievance to be rooted in misogyny failing to comprehend the threat that Daenerys, herself, poses to Northern independence.
+Daenerys attempts to bond with Sansa by shining a light on their commonalities:

 - Both are powerful women who have ruled ‘successfully’

-- Both have had their homes taken away by the Lannister’s
+- Both of their ancestral homes were stolen by the Lannister’s

 - Both love Jon

-What are your thoughts on Daenerys v Sansa?
+What are your thoughts on the Daenerys v Sansa conflict?
 Who are you rooting for and why?
 What did you think of the conversation between Daenerys and Sansa?
 Do you think the show’s portrayal of the two is ‘gendered’ and ‘regressive?’
 Do stories need to be all about ‘girl power?’
 Let me know in the comments!